Finance ministry to kick-start budgetary exercise from October 10 | Business

 Finance ministry to kick-start budgetary exercise from October 10

-The finance ministry will kick-start the exercise to prepare the annual budget for 2023-24 from October 10 in the backdrop of revival of the Indian economy and fears of recession in developed countries.The budget for the next year will have to address critical issues of high inflation, boosting demand, job creation and putting the economy on a sustained 8 per cent-plus growth path.Earlier in the day, the finance minister Nirmala Sitharaman said inflation is no longer red-lettered and the priority for the government now is job creation and boosting growth.Some of course are red-lettered priorities, some may not be.
+The finance ministry will kick-start the exercise to prepare the annual budget for 2023-24 from October 10, in the backdrop of revival of the Indian economy and fears of recession in developed countries.The budget for the next year will have to address critical issues of high inflation, job creation, boosting demand, and putting the economy on a sustained 8 per cent-plus growth path.On Wednesday, finance minister Nirmala Sitharaman said inflation is no longer red-lettered and the priority for the government now is job creation and boosting growth.Some of course are red-lettered priorities, some may not be.

 - Country: